Why It Works

 Adjust oven rack to center position and preheat oven to 350°F (180°C).
 Line a rimmed baking sheet with aluminum foil or parchment paper.
 Add 2 tablespoons oil and brush with a pastry brush to coat evenly.
 Lay sliced mushrooms on sheet in a single layer (you may have to work in batches or on 2 trays).
 Season with salt and pepper.
 Flip slices and season with more salt and pepper.
 Transfer to oven and cook for 20 minutes.
 Turn mushroom slices carefully with a thin metal spatula.
 Return to oven and continue cooking until well-browned and crisp, about 20 minutes longer.
 (Mushrooms will quickly overcook, so monitor them carefully.)
 Remove from oven and transfer mushrooms to a paper towel-lined plate to drain.

 Transfer mushrooms to a bowl and toss with maple syrup, sugar, garlic powder, paprika, and remaining oil.
 Season to taste with more salt and pepper.
 Transfer mushrooms to the basket of a steamer insert and space evenly over bottom.

 Ignite wood chunk over a burner or with a torch.
 Transfer to a large pot.
 Add steamer insert and cover pot with a tight-fitting lid.
-Let mushrooms smoke for ten minutes.
+Let mushrooms smoke for 10 minutes.
 Remove from pot.
 For crisper mushrooms, return to lined baking sheet and continue baking until sugars start to caramelize gently, about 5 minutes longer.
-Allow to cool completely before transfering to an air-tight container and storing at room temperature for up to a 5 days.
+Allow to cool completely before transferring to an air-tight container and storing at room temperature for up to 5 days.